Monday, December 10, 2018

 Shira approves

-Our wedding took place at the exclusive Alpine Country Club, in New Jersey and was 'quiet different' from those I remember during my childhood in Israel....The gold engraved invitations The invitation asked asked for 'Black Tie' (which was not known in Israel)...
-Al's brothers, Lewis and Steve, took my father and brother to rent tuxedos (which Israelis have seen only in movies) A day before the big event the Deitsch and Cohen families, arrived for "Rehearsals" in order to be more familiar, with the protocol of the wedding on the following day.
-We were told that Al and I would meet with the rabbi, in order to sign documents and later on get together, with the photographer, in order to take formal photos of the bride, groom and their family members..
-According to tradition, the two mothers would 'help' cover the bride's face with a veil and lead her to the flower decorated Marriage Canopy...
+Our wedding took place at the exclusive Alpine Country Club, in New Jersey and was 'quiet different' from those I remember during my childhood in Israel....The gold engraved invitations The invitation asked for 'Black Tie' (which was not known in Israel) Al's brothers, Lewis and Steve took my father and brother to rent tuxedos (which Israelis have seen only in the movies) A day before the big event, the Deitsch and Cohen families, had "Rehearsals", in order to be more familiar with the protocol of the wedding, on the following day.
+We were told that Al and I would meet with the rabbi in order to sign documents and later on with the photographer, in order to take formal photos of the bride, groom and all their family members...
+According to tradition, the two mothers would 'help' cover the bride's face with a veil and lead her to the flower decorated Marriage Canopy and her future husband, to get married

 Shira's family